 These policies will remain in place until at least 31 December 2021.

 You can submit Special Circumstances up to four days after the submission cut-off deadline for your remote exam, EMA or emTMA.Back to top

 Tutorials, day schools and residential schools

-If your module offers tutorials, these are continuing to run.
-However, for modules starting in or before February 2021 all tutorials will take place online.
+If your module offers tutorials or day schools, these are continuing to run and will take place online.

 For more information about how to find, register and join tutorials see Joining instructions for online tutorials.